cmeeren/Faqt/README.md

 I will admit I have not used Shouldly myself, but its feature set (ignoring the actual assertions) seem to be a subset of that of FluentAssertions.
 For example, it does not support chaining assertions.
 However, I like its easy-to-read assertion failure messages, and have used those as inspiration for Faqt's assertion messages.

+### Why not Unquote?

+[Unquote](https://github.com/SwensenSoftware/unquote) is a great library built on a great idea: Use code quotations with arbitrary `bool`-returning F# expressions as your assertions, and Unquote will display step-by-step evaluations if the assertion fails.
+This allows you to assert whatever you want without needing custom-made assertions.

+Unfortunately, I stopped using it because of several issues:

+* Its assertion messages are not very helpful for non-trivial objects or expressions.
+The rendering is confusing, and it can be very hard to see what the actual error is.
+Often, I resorted to debugging instead of reading the assertion message, because that turned out to be quicker.
+* It is based around F# quotations, which have several limitations, for example regarding generic functions and mutable values.
+Simply put, not all F# code can be used in a quotation.
+* It can not be used to extract values for further testing or similar (which is supported by Faqt's `BeSome` and similar assertions).
+* I need assertions that can work in production code, too, and I assume that evaluating quotations has a significant performance impact (I have admittedly not measured this, since I stopped using it for the reasons above anyway).

 ### Can I use Faqt from C#?